vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/layout/home.md

 - Type: `string`

-Home icon (logo) address, need to fill in the absolute path (pictures need to be placed in the `.vuepress/public` folder)
+Home hero (logo) image address, need to fill in the absolute path (pictures need to be placed in the `.vuepress/public` folder)

+### darkHeroImage

+- 类型: `string`

+Darkmode Home hero (logo) image address, need to fill in the absolute path (pictures need to be placed in the `.vuepress/public` folder), will be the same as `heroImage` by default.

 ### heroText